lip6/coriolis/docker/ubuntu24.04/README.rst

     echo -e "WORKSPACE=${HOME}/coriolis-2.x" >> ${WORKSPACE}/src/coriolis/docker/ubuntu24.04/.env

-Note that for the time being, an *src* folder is te be created in workspace, and that repositories are cloned inside.
+Note that for the time being, legacy Coriolis build system requires an *src* folder is to be created in workspace, and that repositories are cloned inside.
-This comes from compatibility reasons with existing Makefile.
 Build files will output along that *src* folder.
 The build system may remove that requirement in the future.
 This documentation will be updated accordingly.

 Security
 ^^^^^^^^

+Obviously, neither of the provided containers run in **privileged** mode.

+In addition, container's internal user is denied sudo permissions, as it exposes to potential root-level exploitation.
+Remember Docker is daemon based.
+Compromising host security through volumes or local filesystem binding is a common attack pattern if the container is breached.

+All dependencies and requirements are already installed from Dockerfile.
+Feel free to add or modify them before rebuilding the container.
+For generated distribution package testing purposes, they are either available in bounded folder or can be copied over from volume.

+**On bind version**

-For the local binding to work with respect to discretionary access control, the current user UID and GID have to match the **Developer** user inside the container.
+For the local folder binding to work with respect to discretionary access control, the current user UID and GID have to match the internal user inside the container.
-Those may be specified either using the .env file or environment variable.

 Note: For host distributions enforcing Mandatory Access Control with for instance SELinux, the local workspace binding defines the **:Z** attribute.
 This allows the binding in a private mode, e.g. only within this development container.